MikeXydas/ThreadPoolWebServer/README.md

 e.x. `./webcreator.sh webSites text 5 5`

 1. `<base_directory>` : A file preferably located in the starting directory of this repo. **Must already exist before executing the shell.**
-2. `<text_file>` : A sample text file that we use to create the html files.
+2. `<text_file>` : A sample text file that we use to create the HTML files.
 My repository has the `Twenty Thousand Leagues under the Sea by Jules Verne` http://www.gutenberg.org/ebooks/164
 (If you want to put your text file, in order for the script to work you should put something with 10.000 lines or more).
 3. `<w>` : Number of websites created
 4. `<p>` : Number of pages each website has